Circularity of Thermodynamical Material Networks: Indicators, Examples, and Algorithms: Related Work

 \subsection{Circularity Indicators}

 Over the years, indicators of circularity have been developed by different organizations and countries.
-For example, in 2021 the OECD published an inventory of 474 circularity indicators for different sectors such as food, water and waste \cite{OECD}, while the European Union identified the self-sufficiency of raw materials and the waste generation as indicators \cite{Eurostat}, which correspond to the input and the output material flows of a linear economy, respectively.
-China has defined indicators that focus at different scales with the so called ``three plus one'' plan, where the ``three'' are the micro, meso and macro levels and the ``one'' is the waste industry \cite{bleischwitz2022circular}, while the United States Environmental Protection Agency has developed tools to measure the production, the use and the waste stream of a product \cite{US-EPA}.
-In this scenario, ``circular economy'' is an unclear concept incorporating different definitions \cite{kirchherr2017conceptualizing} and based on measurements of different variables such as energy flows, material flows, social impact or economic impact without well-defined mathematical foundations \cite{moraga2019circular}.
-In this paper, we seek to add clarity to the topic by focusing only on properties of material flows, respecting the mass conservation principle and providing the ground for the development of further indicators by leveraging graph theory, which is a well-established formalism to model distributed systems such as hydraulic \cite{deuerlein2008decomposition}, electrical \cite{freitas2020stochastic} and multiagent networks \cite{mesbahi2010graph}.
+For example, in 2021 the OECD published an inventory of 474 circularity indicators for different sectors such as food, water, and waste \cite{OECD}, while the European Union identified self-sufficiency of raw materials and waste generation as indicators \cite{Eurostat}, which correspond to the input and the output material flows of a linear economy, respectively.
+China has defined indicators that focus on different scales with the so called ``three plus one'' plan, where the ``three'' are the micro, meso, and macro levels and the ``one'' is the waste industry \cite{bleischwitz2022circular}, while the United States Environmental Protection Agency has developed tools to measure the production, the use, and the waste stream of a product \cite{US-EPA}.
+In this scenario, ``circular economy'' is an unclear concept incorporating different definitions \cite{kirchherr2017conceptualizing} and based on measurements of different variables such as energy flows, material flows, social impact or economic impact without well-defined mathematical and physical foundations \cite{moraga2019circular}.
+In this paper, we seek to add clarity to the topic by leveraging graph theory, which is a well-established mathematical formalism to model and design distributed systems such as hydraulic \cite{deuerlein2008decomposition}, electrical \cite{freitas2020stochastic}, and multiagent networks \cite{mesbahi2010graph}.